groodymoloko/liri-node-app/README.md

 * $ node liri.js movie-this Ghostbusters
 * $ node liri.js do-what-it-says

-The following two screenshots show the outpue for some examples of the various modules included in LiriBOT:
+The following two screenshots show the outpue for some examples of the various modules included in LiriBOT (note that leaving out the final argument can result in a default value).

 ![Application Examples](/screenshot1.jpg?raw=true)